syyunn/Mapping-Political-Communities-into-Rn/README.md

 #### Methodology
+##### Sampling Strategy
+Since the network is in large-scale, sampling strategy is required since the model can't learn it at once.

 #### Pros and Cons
 - Confined to Bipartite Graph.
 Easy to interpret and model the already-bipartitely set intuition.
 Not extensible to another graphical relationship.
 Relationship usually much more complex however, priorly confine those relationship into bipartite.